 Flora-Bama isn't exaggerating with its name, as it literally straddles the line between Florida and Alabama.
-It's also representative of the Panhandle future both states share.
-By that, we mean a very typically American dive where the music is loud and the beer is dirt cheap.
+It's also representative of the Panhandle culture both states share.
+By that, we mean it's a typical American dive bar where the music is loud and the beer is dirt cheap.

 8. Donovan's Reef